 You will no doubt have heard of the ‘French Paradox’ - the apparent contradiction whereby, despite a high-fat diet and regular consumption of red wine, French people have a lower risk of cardiovascular disease than other populations.
 The origins of this ‘French paradox’ are to be found in components of the grape called polyphenols.
 These are powerful, natural antioxidants with health-protective effects, particularly for the cardiovascular system.
 This cardio-protection is now available in the form of an antioxidant-rich grape seed extract incorporated in the formulation VeinoMax.

-With its high polyphenol content, the grape also offers significant anti-ageing potential.
-The antioxidant activity of polyphenols fight oxidative stress, a process involved in premature ageing.
-Studies suggest that the grape’s anti-ageing effects are primarily due to resveratrol, one of the most potent known antioxidants.
+With its high polyphenol content, the grape also offers significant anti-aging potential.
+The antioxidant activity of polyphenols fight oxidative stress, a process involved in premature aging.
+Studies suggest that the grape’s anti-aging effects are primarily due to resveratrol, one of the most potent known antioxidants.
 Extensively-studied, resveratrol has demonstrated beneficial effects for preventing various age-related diseases including cardiovascular disease and certain forms of cancer.
-Research into this anti-ageing molecule has led to the identification and isolation of its bioactive form: transresveratrol, a much-valued substance in the field of nutritional supplementation.
+Research into this anti-aging molecule has led to the identification and isolation of its bioactive form: transresveratrol, a much-valued substance in the field of nutritional supplementation.
 To boost its efficacy, this grape polyphenol is sometimes combined with other antioxidants, such as in the case of the complexes Resveratrol Synergy and AntiOxidant Synergy.

 Inflammation is a mechanism used by the body to respond to harmful stimuli.
 But when that response is excessive, the body suffers.
 Here, in 10 points, are the essential facts.

 A research team has just found a way of reversing this loss of ability using a compound that promotes the growth of new blood vessels : NMN (nicotinamide mononucleotide).